 What If My Drug Is Not On The Formulary?

-If your prescription is not listed on our formulary, you should first contact Member Services to be sure it is not covered.
+If your prescription is not listed on our formulary, ie. non-formulary, you should first contact Member Services to be sure it is not covered.
 If Member Services confirms that we do not cover your drug, you have three options:

 If you recently joined our plan and learn that we do not cover a drug you were taking when you joined our plan, you may be able to receive a one-time fill of that prescription.
-You can receive a one-time fill of the non-covered drug if one of the following applies:
+You can receive a one-time fill of the non-formulary drug if one of the following applies:

 After your one-time fill, we can help you identify similar drugs on our formulary that are used to treat the same medical condition.
 If we cannot find another drug for you, we will help you file a request for an exception to our formulary.